annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 F-statistic: 5.609 on 15 and 116 DF,  p-value: 1.783e-08
 ```

-Since we now know only a few variables are useful to create the model, a good next step would be to create a <b>backward stepwise regression model </b>.
+Since we now know that only a few variables are useful to create the model, a good next step would be to create a <b>backward stepwise regression model </b>.
 In other words, this is a step-by-step regression model creation process that gradually eliminates weak variables from the variable set leaving behind only the most effective variables to generate a strong model.
 The below output shows the gradual winnowing out of the weak variables.

 ```r
 algae.step = step(algae.lm2)  # it takes as input a linear model object